-It’s been nearly one year since I’ve started this blog and I feel like I’ve been lying for the majority of time we’ve had together.
+It has been nearly one year since I’ve started this blog and I feel like I’ve been lying for the majority of the time we’ve had together.
 The biggest part of my life this past year, I’ve omitted from my stories, mostly because I’ve lacked the courage to share.
-I feel like I’ve been lying everyday when asked, “How are you doing?” because honestly, the truth hurts too much.
+I feel like I’ve been lying every day when asked, “How are you doing?” because honestly, the truth hurts too much.

 A mother relishes at moments to share about her children and I am no different.
-I share about our three year old weekly, her stories, her quotes and her quirky moments that I manage to catch on camera.
-Yet, every time I share about our daughter, a part of my heart aches because she’s only one third of our story.
-My husband, Brian, and I have three children, Maliya, our blessing on Earth, and two angels waiting for us in Heaven who we have lost through miscarriages.
+I share about our three-year-old weekly, her stories, her quotes and her quirky moments that I manage to catch on camera.
+Yet, every time I share about our daughter, a part of my heart aches because she’s only one-third of our story.
+My husband, Brian, and I have three children, M., our blessing on Earth, and two angels waiting for us in Heaven who we have lost through miscarriages.
 I know that not everyone wants to hear this part of our story, but I feel I am the voice here on Earth for my little ones that I will meet on the other side of eternity.
 Even though I’ll never hold them in my arms, they hold a huge part of my heart.

 Our first loss was in September of 2014 and it crushed us.
 It still crushes us.
 I was 10 weeks along, feeling rather pregnant with nausea, fatigue, food aversions and was looking forward to our ultrasound and seeing our little peanut, except we didn’t get to see anything.
 The ultrasound appointment grew worse by the minute and ended with the technician saying “I’m calling your doctor right now and I suggest you go see her this afternoon.
 I can’t tell you what I saw.”
 It was my body, my results, my baby.
 The medical system was definitely failing me, leaving me in an emotional state that felt inhumane.
 Immediately I called my doctor’s office and was notified by the receptionist that my doctor was out of the office for two days and if there was anything urgent, I’d be contacted.
 My phone never rang.

-The movies portray a miscarriage as a twenty second hospital scene and then it’s done.
+The movies portray a miscarriage as a twenty-second hospital scene and then it’s done.
 In the dictionary, the word miscarriage is a noun.
 When you live it, it’s a verb.
 I was miscarry-ING.
-It took three weeks with the help of medication for my body to do what it had to, all the while I faked it at work, at church and with friends while I slowly died inside.
-Maliya was the only thing keeping us going.
+It took three weeks with the help of medication for my body to do what it had to, all the while I faked being my usual self at work, at church, and with friends, while I slowly died inside.
+M. was the only thing keeping us going.
 I opted for the medication because I was feeling physically ill and with the uncertainty of when the miscarriage would happen naturally, didn’t want to risk the miscarriage becoming toxic.
 Four little white pills forced my body into labour within thirty minutes of entering my body.
-My doctor was so gentle and made herself available whenever I needed and also told me not to freak out at the requisition for the follow-up ultrasound to ensure that everything had passed.
+My doctor was so gentle in counselling me and made herself available whenever I needed and also told me not to freak out at the requisition for the follow-up ultrasound to ensure that everything had passed.
 The medical term for a missed miscarriage is “missed spontaneous abortion.”
 This little life that we had prayed over for many months, even before trying to conceive was medically classified as an abortion.
 I wasn’t sure how I was going to survive.

 In March 2015 we found out we were expecting again and told quite a few people as soon as we found out.
 We needed the prayer support and knew if anything went wrong this time, we’d need a community around us.
 While we were happy and excited, there was a but.
 We knew too much, ignorance really is bliss.
 On the day I was seven weeks pregnant, I woke up spotting and cramping.
 I pleaded with God through the tears, “No God, not again, no, no, NO!”
 Brian came home from work and took me to the hospital.
 We spent six hours there for the doctor to tell me there was a ninety percent chance I was miscarrying.
 My blood work showed low hormones and the ultrasound showed a gestational sac that was smaller than seven weeks.
 I lay there on the exam table as all my hopes and dreams poured out of my eyes.
 Neither the doctor nor the three nurses had the courage to confirm what we knew was happening.
 We lost our third child over Easter weekend.